 The future may change our interpretation of his speech, as it often does with many moments of magnitude, but for the time being I am left with the feeling that it fell flat.

-Granted, the president deserves credit for making some middle-of-the-road remarks with which many on the other side of the political spectrum would — and should — agree.
-But not only are they a day late and a dollar short, they were presented in an ill-fitting environment, and one which did his message no favors.
+Granted, the president deserves credit for some politically moderate remarks with which those on each side of the aisle would, or should, agree.
+But not only are these a day late and a dollar short, they were presented in an ill-fitting environment, one which did his mostly respectable message no favors.

-Obama spoke at the venue where he had given his victory speech on Election Night 2012, thus choosing to, once again, bask in a sea of approval and validation — not the proper context for a farewell speech to the nation.
+Obama spoke at the venue where he had given his victory speech on Election Night 2012, thus choosing to, once again, bask in a sea of approval and validation — not an ideal environment for a farewell speech to the nation.

-The massive convention center was packed to the brim with adoring, quasi-obsessive lapdogs far from shy in vocalizing their bitterness regarding Obama's successor as well as an aversion to ideologically moderate concepts which Obama himself has traditionally been uneager in expressing.
+The massive convention center was packed to the brim with adoring, obsessive lapdogs far from shy in vocalizing their bitterness regarding Obama's successor as well as an aversion to some ideologically moderate concepts which Obama himself has traditionally been uneager in expressing.

-The crowd booed the mention of the coming peaceful transition of power, one of our democracy’s most treasured attributes.
+The crowd booed, for instance, the mention of the coming peaceful transition of power, one of our democracy’s most treasured attributes.

-They gave a tepid, scattered applause when Obama likened the hardships of minority youths to others like the middle-aged white man who “may not look like it on the outside,” but inside, in his own environment, is struggling too.
+It gave a tepid, scattered applause when Obama likened the hardships of minority youths to others like the middle-aged white man who “may not look like it on the outside” but is struggling too.

 And one could surely say that the president's remark that college campuses can become echo chambers that lead to intellectually rigid thinking was unwanted — or unexpected, at least — by many who gazed upon him.

-The Chicago community has done him many favors, but not this time.
-Obama's adopted hometown audience tarnished the effect of his speech in a way that was hard to ignore, and the president should have recognized this beforehand as a potential liability.
+The Chicago community has done him many favors, and he to it, but not this time.
+Obama's adopted hometown audience tarnished the effect of his speech in a way difficult to ignore, and the president should have recognized this beforehand as a potential liability.
 The event was neither a campaign stop nor a victory speech, but by notable metrics it was orchestrated like one.

-Obama, despite the tears, did not lay bare a deep, personal openness and frankness that presidents are often resigned to show, but which Nixon gracefully did in 1974.
+Despite the tears, he did not lay bare a deep, personal openness and frankness that presidents are often resigned to show, but which Nixon gracefully did in 1974.

-Obama made a decent reference to the fragmentation of interests and information during socially disjointed times like Carter did in 1981, but it is yet to be determined if he outlined a path for his post-presidential ambitions with the same conviction.
+Although making solid reference to the fragmentation of interests and information during socially disjointed times like Carter did in 1981, it is yet to be determined if he outlined a path for his post-presidential ambitions with the same conviction.